Nolina texana

 Specific use of species is unknown in the eastern half of its distribution, however Nolina plants are used to make baskets, mats and cradles, and the crowns and bases of leaves are pounded together to make soap by the Apache in the western half of its population.

 Nolina is named for Abbe Pierre Charles Nolin (1717- 1795) a French arboriculturalist, while texana means of or from, or somehow relating to, Texas.
+There are 30 species of Nolina with a native distribution that includes most of Mexico and the southern regions of the United States.

 Found on limestone or granitic substrates on rocky hillsides, grasslands and shrublands, from 500-6,500 ft. in southern Arizona, southern Colorado, New Mexico, southern Texas, western Oklahoma, south into northern Mexico.